 In addition to their tonics, Folkington’s produce a fabulous range of juices and pressés.
 There’s also a Sicilian Lemonade, a Dry Ginger Ale and a Ginger Beer, both made with ginger from West Africa.
 We think Folkington’s is the perfect addition to any summer picnic with, or without, any of these Sussex gins.

 It’s important we support our local Sussex producers, especially in the current climate, so please do click through and order a bottle for yourself or as a gift.
-Father’s Day is coming up soon!
+You may like to check out our Sussex Gift Guide.
+Our guide is packed with local arts, crafts, food, wine, experiences and Sussex inspired gifts from Sussex people and businesses.
+All worthy of your support at this time.

 Sussex Gin Festivals